brianstm/obsidian-vault-llm-assistant/README.md

 # <div align="center">Vault LLM Assistant for Obsidian</div>

 <div align="center">
-Query your Obsidian vault using AI and get contextual answers with proper citations.
+Query your Obsidian vault using AI, get contextual answers with proper citations, and create new notes on specific topics.
 </div>

 ## Features

 -   Ask questions about your vault's content and get AI-generated answers
+-   Create comprehensive notes on any topic with optional vault context integration
+-   Toggle between Query mode and Create mode with a simple dropdown
+-   Choose whether to include vault content in your prompts
 -   Results include citations and links back to your original notes
 -   Copy results as text or markdown with one click
 -   Create new notes from responses with AI-generated titles